akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Someone muttered:

 “My troth!
-A goose in the king’s hall.”
+A goose loose in the king’s house.”

 The bird leapt onto the king’s table.